Skip to content

 Multisig

-Expressed as an "n-of-m" scheme, n = n_sigs is the number of required signatures and m = 1 ("data" field) + len(pubkeys tag) is the number of public keys that could sign.
+Expressed as an "n-of-m" scheme, n = n_sigs is the number of required signatures and m = 1 (data field) + len(pubkeys tag) is the number of public keys that could sign.

 Locktime

 If the tag locktime is the unix time and the mint's local clock is greater than locktime, the Proof becomes spendable by anyone, except if the following condition is also true.
-Note: A Proof is considered spendable by anyone if it only requires a secret and a valid signature C to be spent (which is the default case).

 Complex Example